bedrocklinux/bedrocklinux-userland/DESIGN.md

   build system will automatically fetch these and populate vendor/ accordingly.
   The build system will attempt to automatically get the latest stable version and may occasionally fail if an upstream component changes too drastically.
-  This is purposeful, as it will service as a canary indicating developer attention is required and preferable to distributing outdated upstream components which may contain security vulnerabilities.
+  This is purposeful; it will serve as a canary indicating developer attention is required and is preferable to distributing outdated upstream components which may contain security vulnerabilities.
 - vendor/*/.success_fetching_source files indicate that the given vendor component's files have been successfully acquired.
 This is used to properly handle interrupted downloads.